fedegonzalezm-coder/agentmesh/README.md

 [![CI](https://img.shields.io/github/actions/workflow/status/fedegonzalezm-coder/agentmesh/ci.yml?branch=master)](https://github.com/fedegonzalezm-coder/agentmesh/actions)
 [![License](https://img.shields.io/github/license/fedegonzalezm-coder/agentmesh)](https://github.com/fedegonzalezm-coder/agentmesh/blob/master/LICENSE)

-Multi-agent framework with persistent expert sessions and context isolation — runs as an **MCP server for Claude Code**.
+Per-domain expert agents you can query without loading their knowledge into your context — runs as an **MCP server for Claude Code**.

 ## The problem

-When investigating complex bugs or features that span multiple domains (permissions, database, frontend...), a single Claude Code session accumulates too much context.
-It gets slow, expensive, and loses focus.
+When investigating bugs or features that span multiple domains (permissions, database, frontend...), a single Claude Code session accumulates context fast.
+To answer one question about the frontend, it ends up reading permissions code, and that code now lives in your session for the rest of the conversation.
+Context bleeds and the session gets slower and less focused.

-### Why existing approaches don't fully solve it

-**Documentation files (SKILL.md, README, notes)** give the agent orientation — but they load into *your* context, not a separate one.
-Every file you add to help Claude understand a domain is context your session consumes.
-And they're static: they don't update as Claude investigates.

-**Memory files** have the same problem.
-They're summaries you write manually after the fact.
-They help with orientation but they don't capture the actual investigation — the grep results, the file reads, the chain of reasoning.
-Next session you start from the summary, not from where the investigation left off.

-**Neither approach isolates context.** When Claude investigates a permissions issue to answer a question about pipelines, all that permissions code ends up in the pipeline session.
-Context bleeds.

-The real problem is: **there's no way to ask "what does the permissions expert know?" without loading all of that knowledge into the current session.**
+You want to be able to ask *"what does the permissions code say about X?"* and get back **just the answer** — without the investigation that produced it ending up in your window.

-## How agentmesh solves it
+## What agentmesh does

-You define **expert agents** — each specialized in one domain.
-When Claude Code needs to know something outside its current focus, it calls `query_expert`.
+You define **expert agents** in YAML — each scoped to one domain.
+When Claude Code needs something outside its current focus, it calls `query_expert`.
 The expert:

-1. Loads its **persistent session** (accumulated knowledge from prior investigations)
+1. Runs as a **separate `claude --print` process** — its own isolated context
-2. **Investigates** using tools (read files, grep, find) — in its own isolated context
+2. **Investigates** using read-only tools (read files, grep, find) to answer the question
-3. Returns **only the answer** to Claude Code — never the investigation steps
+3. Returns **only the final answer** to your session — never the investigation steps

-Claude Code's context stays clean.
-The expert's context grows richer over time.
+4. Saves the **question + answer** to a per-domain log, so future queries to that domain carry the prior Q&A as context

 ```
 Claude Code (main agent):